Night view of the Basilica St Peter in Rome, Italy

 In the center, you’ll spot the Fontana della Barcaccia, a baroque masterpiece crafted by Pietro Bernini and his son, Gian Lorenzo Bernini.
 While you’re there, glance to the right of the steps, and you’ll see the house where the English poet John Keats lived, now a museum.
 The Column of the Immaculate Conception stands in Piazza Mignanelli.

-You can easily reach the square by metro with a stop directly on the piazza, and it’s close to many other popular spots in Rome.
+You can easily reach the square by metro by stopping directly at the piazza, and it’s close to many other popular spots in Rome.
 Nearby, you’ll find a range of shops from mid-range to upscale and plenty of dining options.
-Be cautious of pickpockets due to the crowds.
+Due to the crowds, be cautious of pickpockets.
 For a quieter experience, visit early in the morning.

 Read also: Top Weekend Destinations in Europe